Cancer Survivorship Issues

 - Denial of health insurance and life insurance coverage

-- Difficulty finding jobs
+- Difficulty finding or keeping jobs

 - Economic burdens due to mounting medical expenses, lost wages, and reduced productivity